Mutually beneficial partnerships: changing attitudes towards development cooperation

 • Working Group 4 – “Trade and investment”

-This second round of Working Group Meetings will provide a platform for participants to elaborate on these areas, creating more actionable and refined policy recommendations that will contribute to reshaping global investment practices.
+This second round of Working Group Meetings provided a platform for participants to elaborate on these areas, creating more actionable and refined policy recommendations that will contribute to reshaping global investment practices.

 Along with Friends of Europe’s 10 Policy Choices for a Renewed Social Contract, this Initiative sets the course for a more inclusive and resilient future.
 Building on these Policy Choices, the DRIVE Working Groups will contribute to reforming EU institutions to improve coherence (Policy Choice 5), engaging the private sector for social good (Policy Choice 7), reconciling competitiveness and social protection (Policy Choice 8) and enhancing the EU’s soft power (Policy Choice 9).

-The Meetings will feature a diverse network of participants, including academics, civil society actors, policymakers, private sector representatives, development sector experts and EU officials.
+The Meetings featured a diverse network of participants, including academics, civil society actors, policymakers, private sector representatives, development sector experts and EU officials.

 Follow us on TwitterLinkedIn or Instagram, and join the #DRIVEImpact conversation!